-Periodic, multi-stakeholder reviews of progress in implementing NDCPs should be conducted or reinforced to increase the quality and impact of partnerships.
-These should inform the voluntary national reviews of progress in implementing the 2030 Agenda at the HLPF.
-The DCF Survey has identified specific needs for stepped-up capacity support to different actors in the monitoring and review of international development cooperation.
+29. Periodic, multi-stakeholder reviews of progress in implementing national development cooperation policies should be conducted or reinforced to increase the quality and impact of partnerships.
+These should inform the voluntary national reviews of progress in implementing the 2030 Agenda at the high-level political forum on sustainable development.
+The Development Cooperation Forum survey has identified specific needs for stepped-up capacity support to different actors in the monitoring and review of international development cooperation.
 That should be part of the broader strategy of the United Nations development system in strengthening its support to Governments at the country level in mobilizing the means of implementation for the 2030 Agenda.